markusVJH/online-store/readme.md

 # Fake Online Store

-This is a simple Symfony application that shows us the products from the [Fake Store API](https://fakestoreapi.com) and allows us to add products to the shopping cart.
+This is a simple Symfony application that shows us the products from the [Fake Store API](https://fakestoreapi.com) and allows us to add products to the shopping cart and view them on the shopping cart page.

 ## Technologies used
 - Symfony 6.2, including